 - Can we “gate” the content on an interactive story, by requiring visitors to input some personal information in order to proceed?

 - Can we track the page analytics directly?
+And how do you handle SEO?
+What else can we configure on the page settings?

 - Can you create or embed animated/interactive charts within an interactive story?
 Can we embed our own animation/interactive item within the story?